Electrons herald non-classical light

 The quality of a heralded signal is further characterized by the coincidence-to-accidental ratio $\textrm{CAR}= \frac{R_\textrm{sig}-R_\textrm{acc}}{R_\textrm{acc}}$~\cite{Signorini2020}, relating the signal $R_\textrm{sig}$ and background $R_\textrm{acc}$ rates of coincidences in a specific energy loss region $m$.
 A $\textrm{CAR}$ of $>30$ is measured for single photons in coincidence with an electron at $m=1$, showing good fidelity in generating heralded single photons.
 The CAR value for electron-heralded two-photon events reaches $>150$ for $m=2$, confirming that detected two-photon states are generated predominantly by double-loss of single electrons and not by random coincidences of two single-photon generation events.\\

-To test the non-classicality of the radiation process, i.e., whether it is incompatible with classical field theory, we invoke the Cauchy-Schwarz inequality (CSI)~\cite{Reid1986} $\gamma=\frac{g_{E\textrm{A}\cup\textrm{B}}^{(2)}(\tau)}{g_E^{(2)}g^{(2)}(0)}\leq 1$, assuming a classical radiation process.
-The inequality (for derivations, see SI) bounds the temporal cross-correlation between the detected electron energy and photon number $g_{E,\textrm{A$\cup$B}}^{(2)}(\tau)$ to the variation of the electron energy loss $g_E^{(2)}=\frac{\braket{\Delta E_{el}^2}}{\braket{\Delta E_{el}}^2}$ and the temporal intensity correlation of photons in a Hanbury-Brown and Twiss setup $g^{(2)}(\tau)$, normalized to $\tau\gg 0$.
+To test the non-classicality of the radiation process, i.e., whether it is incompatible with classical field theory, we invoke the Cauchy-Schwarz inequality (CSI)~\cite{Reid1986} $\gamma=\frac{g_{E\textrm{A}\vee\textrm{B}}^{(2)}(\tau)}{g_E^{(2)}g^{(2)}(0)}\leq 1$, assuming a classical radiation process.
+The inequality (for derivations, see SI) bounds the temporal cross-correlation between the detected electron energy and photon number $g_{E,\textrm{A$\vee$B}}^{(2)}(\tau)$ to the variation of the electron energy loss $g_E^{(2)}=\frac{\braket{\Delta E_{el}^2}}{\braket{\Delta E_{el}}^2}$ and the temporal intensity correlation of photons in a Hanbury-Brown and Twiss setup $g^{(2)}(\tau)$, normalized to $\tau\gg 0$.
 For electron-photon coincidence, we find a pronounced violation of the CSI ($\gamma > 1$, cf. Fig.~\ref{fig:figure4_g2}\textbf{c}), which proves the non-classical nature of the process~\cite{Clauser1974, Riedinger2016, Meesala2024}.\\

-This photon statistics of this radiation is further examined by the temporal intensity correlation $g^{(2)}$ of detectors placed in a Hanbury-Brown Twiss (HBT) setup (see Methods).
+The photon statistics of this radiation are further examined by the temporal intensity correlation $g^{(2)}$ of detectors placed in a Hanbury-Brown Twiss (HBT) setup (see Methods).
 While classical light shows $g^{(2)}(0)\geq g^{(2)}(\tau)$, this is not the case for non-classical light such as single photons or higher photon number states.
-The unheralded photon-photon intensity correlation (taken with higher time-resolution, higher-efficiency detectors and a time tagger, see Methods) shows a bunching peak at $\tau=0$~ps~\cite{Yanagimoto2024}, inversely proportional to the electron current (cf. Fig.~\ref{fig:figure4_g2}\textbf{d}).
-Following a current-dependent bunching height $g^{(2)}(0)\sim 1/(I \tau_\mathrm{bin})$, where $I$ is the electron flux rate and $\tau_\mathrm{bin}$ is the temporal data bin width, this behavior is expected when single electrons can create multiple photons, either in a direct process, as demonstrated here (see SI for further calculations), or as a result of cascaded excitation of multiple two-level systems leading to incoherent emission~\cite{Meuret2015, Fiedler2023, Yuge2023, Sola-Garcia2021a}.\\
+The unheralded photon-photon intensity correlation (taken with higher time-resolution, higher-efficiency detectors and a time tagger, see Methods) shows a bunching peak at $\tau=0$~ps~\cite{Yanagimoto2025a}, inversely proportional to the electron current (cf. Fig.~\ref{fig:figure4_g2}\textbf{d}).
+Following a current-dependent bunching height $g^{(2)}(0)\sim 1+ 1/(I \tau_\mathrm{bin})$, where $I$ is the electron flux rate and $\tau_\mathrm{bin}$ is the temporal data bin width, this behavior is expected when single electrons can create multiple photons, either in a direct process, as demonstrated here, or as a result of cascaded excitation of multiple two-level systems leading to incoherent emission~\cite{Meuret2015, Fiedler2023, Yuge2023, Sola-Garcia2021a}.\\